 - 5.26 Policy DM25 states that all development proposals should protect the biodiversity value of land and buildings minimise fragmentation of habitats.
-As the entire site already includes grass land and two residential properties, it is considered that the biodiversity value of the site will not change. - 5.27 Policy DM28 requires development proposals which are likely to affect any trees within the Borough will be required to include an arboriculture assessment as to whether any of those trees are worthy of retention and protection by means of a Tree Preservation Order.
+As the entire site already includes grass land, an access road and a residential caravan, it is considered that the biodiversity value of the site will not change. - 5.27 Policy DM28 requires development proposals which are likely to affect any trees within the Borough will be required to include an arboriculture assessment as to whether any of those trees are worthy of retention and protection by means of a Tree Preservation Order.
 No trees will be removed on the site for the development to take place.